sigsum/sigsum/proposals/2023-09-on-releases.md

 We do recommend operations of the log software in production environments.

-We strongly discourage failed-close usage in end-user applications until production-grade witnesses are available and operated as well.
+We strongly discourage fail-closed usage in end-user applications until production-grade witnesses are available and operated as well.

 [If this was sigsum-go, we could also state expectations wrt. the v0 library.]